 Her work has been on exhibit at the Phillip Dickel Museum in Amana, Iowa as well as the National Basketry Organization’s ‘All Things Considered’.

 Although her first basket class was years ago, in college as a part of her Occupational Therapy studies, the real beginnings stemmed from teaching various chair weaving classes in the adult education system.
 It didn’t take long for Sandy to discover willow and start growing it on her farm in Michigan.
+Willow is easy to grow and you can harvest your own weaving material.
 She loves the strength and character of w1llow and the lovely, sturdy baskets that are created.
 Over the years she has received several 1st place awards at the AMB conventions.
-In her quest for willow knowledge, Sandy has traveled to England, Germany, Ireland, Australia, and New Zealand
+In her quest for willow knowledge, Sandy has traveled to England, Germany, Ireland, Australia, and New Zealand.